 At iDream Education, one way in which we encourage children to build on their foundational gaps is by opening up the content of all grades to all the children.
 Our learning platform guides students to explore content from lower grades depending on their learning levels.
-Moreover, the child can also choose to study from various categories of content basis their interest.
+Moreover, the child can also choose to study from various categories of content based on their interest.
 And since the device is monitored either by the parent or the teacher in school, they can guide each child to follow a “mastery” based approach to learning.

 Like for example, take a look at the story of Vikas.

-Best part being that the NGO has adopted mastery based approach to learning.
+Best part being that the NGO has adopted a mastery based approach to learning.
 They are in no hurry to put Vikas in school.
 Rather are allowing him all the time to help build his previous learning gaps and happily enjoy the learning process.

-And educational tablet as we have seen above can certainly help our schools and students adopt the mastery-based approach to learning.
+Educational tablets as we have seen above can certainly help our schools and students adopt the mastery-based approach to learning.